stmrocket/ha-smartmetertexas/README.md

 ## Node-Red Implementation of the Smart Meter Texas API

 Access your current meter reading from the Smart Meter Texas API!
-The Node-Red flow requests a meter read every hour and reports the results over MQTT.
-There is also a package for Home Assistant providing a number of useful sensors for use in your home.
+The Node-Red flow requests a meter read every hour and reports the results as a sensor in Home Assistant.

 ---
 ### Prerequisites:
 * An electric meter enrolled with Smart Meter Texas
 * Your Smart Meter Texas Username, Password, ESIID, and Meter Number
-* An MQTT Server
+* Home Assistant, with the NodeRED Custom Component installed (to create sensors from NodeRED)
 * Node-Red and the following additional nodes:
    * node-red-contrib-home-assistant-websocket (if you use Home Assistant)
    * node-red-contrib-https